howtographql/howtographql/content/backend/typescript-apollo/2-a-simple-query.md

 3. Implement the corresponding _resolver functions_ for the added fields.

 > **Note**: Sometimes step 1 and 2 might be iterative instead of linear.
-During the design and brainstorming process, it is easier to think in terms of the final GraphQL SDL than nexus code.
-To convert an SDL to nexus code, you can always use the [Nexus SDL converter](https://nexusjs.org/converter).
+During the design and brainstorming process, it is easier to think in terms of the final GraphQL SDL than Nexus code.
+To convert an SDL to Nexus code, you can always use the [Nexus SDL converter](https://nexusjs.org/converter).

 ### Extending the schema definition with the `Link` type